virtual-labs/exp-arma-process-iitd/experiment/theory.md

 </p>

 <p>
-The matrix is Toeplitz because each element depends only on the lag difference.
-This structure allows efficient solutions using algorithms such as Levinson–Durbin.
+The autocorrelation matrix is Toeplitz because its entries depend only on the difference between the row and column indices (i.e., the lag).
+This structured form significantly reduces the computational complexity of solving the Yule–Walker equations through efficient recursive methods such as the Levinson–Durbin algorithm.
 </p>

 <h3>Noise Variance</h3>